 All staff should be aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitude or actions of colleagues, poor or unsafe practice and potential failures in the school's safeguarding arrangements.
-If it becomes necessary to consult outside the school, they should speak in the first instance, to the LADO.
+If it becomes necessary to consult outside the school, they should speak in the first instance, to the LADO following the Whistleblowing Policy.